 Add the WordPress search widget to the blog sidebar.

-NOTE: You may need to refer to your theme’s documentation for help with steps 1 & 2,
+TIP: You may want to refer to your theme’s documentation for help with steps 1 & 2.

 Copy and paste the following PHP code into your theme’s functions.php file:

-If you are unsure about the name of the post type to remove from the search results, you may need to refer to your theme’s documentation for a list of custom post types.
+If you are unsure about the name of the post type to remove, you may need to refer to your theme’s documentation for a list of custom post types.